-- Type: CDS, fCDS, tRNA, rRNA misc_RNA... - Begin: begin position of the genomic object on the sequence protein membrane
+- Label: it gives you the label of the genomic object.
+If you click on it, the Gene Annotation Editor will popup for this Genomic Object - Type: CDS, fCDS, tRNA, rRNA misc\RNA... - Begin: begin position of the genomic object on the sequence protein membrane